Start cooking light

 Fuel efficiency, availability and weight considerations

 The all time classic backpacking stove is undoubtedly the Trangia.
-There are many different varieties available, and they even make an "ultralight" versions out of "ultralight aluminium" that weigh in at a flighty 700g/25oz.
-Compare this to a its ultralight equivalent, the (not particularly light) Jetboil SolTI (USA / UK), which weighs 208g/8.5oz, or the miniscule SnowPeak LiteMax (50g/1.9oz) and the Trangia is laughably heavy.
+There are many different varieties available, and they even make an "ultralight" version out of "ultralight aluminium" that weighs in at a dizzyingly flighty 690g/1.5 lb.
+Compare this to a more accurately ultralight equivalent, the (not particularly light) Jetboil Flash Lite which weighs 312 g / 11 oz, or the miniscule SnowPeak LiteMax (50 g / 1.9 oz), and even the lightest Trangia is laughably heavy.

 But weight alone should not be the only consideration when choosing a lighter stove.
-One important factor in picking a stove is the availability of the necessary fuel in the area that you'll be using it.
-This goes beyond the simple matter of "Can I get Primus gas cans in Guatemala?" (although that is, of course, an important consideration if you plan on going to Guatemala).
+One important factor when picking a stove is the availability of fuel in the area that you'll be using it.
+This goes beyond the simple matter of "Can I get Primus gas cans in Guatemala?"
+(Although that is, of course, an important consideration if you plan on going to Guatemala.)

 Take wood burning stoves, for example.
 I love them, but I mainly hike in areas where there is ample wood or other combustible material available.
 There is also the issue of whether or not you are permitted to use them because of fire or ecosystem restrictions.
-But if you are hiking in forested regions, not having to carry fuel with you is great way to save weight.
-Foraging for suitable twigs and sticks is also a nice way to wind down.
-Here's a tip: I like to carry a ziploc bag with me on the trail and collect as I go toward the end of the day.
-That way I'm ready for a nice cuppa when I make camp.
-With a wood burner you can ignore Backpacker's advice and make as many hot drinks as you want, providing you don't mind collecting more wood.
+If you're hiking in forested regions, not having to carry fuel with you is great way to save weight.
+Foraging for suitable twigs and sticks is also a nice way to wind down after a long day's hiking.
+(Here's a tip: I like to carry a ziploc bag with me on the trail and collect as I go toward the end of the day.
+That way I'm ready for a nice cuppa when I make camp.)
+With a wood burner you can make as many hot drinks as you like, providing you don't mind collecting more wood (or, you know, burn down an entire forest).

-There are some areas where canister stoves are essential and convenient.
+As much as I like wood-burning stoves, there are some areas where canister stoves are essential and convenient.
 They are perfect for anywhere that prohibits open fires, and great when you want a fast, efficient boil.
-In winter they are often a godsend – a no fuss way of getting warm – and while their efficiency rapidly falls in cold weather, there are ways around this (keeping your canister warm, placing it in a shallow bowl of water, using a remote canister style stove with a pre-heating tube and inverting the gas can).
-The downside is that the gas canisters are heavy and bulky, and that's one reason why the SolTi is exciting: small canisters, excellent fuel efficiency, light weight.
+In winter they are often a godsend – a no-fuss way of getting warm – and while their efficiency rapidly deteriorates in cold weather, there are ways around this (keeping your canister warm, placing it in a shallow bowl of water, or using a remote canister style stove with a pre-heating tube and inverting the gas can).
+The downside is that the gas canisters are heavy and bulky, but recent technological advances make an ideal situation — small canisters, excellent fuel efficiency, light weight — possible.

 Another popular fuel source is alcohol.
-A simple alcohol stove can be made from an (empty!) can of beer/water can or cat food tin, and the small amount of fuel needed make it an ideal choice for longer trips – providing you can deal with poor efficiency, so make sure you carry a decent wind break.
+A simple alcohol stove can be made from an (empty!) can of beer/water or a cat food tin, and the small amount of fuel needed for a boil make it an ideal choice for longer trips – providing you can deal with poor efficiency, and carry a decent wind break.

-However, having experienced a morning surrounded by nothing but damp twigs which refused to burn in my wood stove, I'm increasingly of the opinion that it's always good to have a plan B - and that's where multi fuel systems like the Trail Designs Sidewinder Ti-Tri shine.
+However, having experienced a morning surrounded by nothing but damp twigs which my wood stove refused to burn, I'm firmly believe that it's always good to have a plan B - and that's where multi fuel systems like the Trail Designs Sidewinder Ti-Tri shine.
 Through a clever combination of parts which all fit inside your pot, you can burn wood, alcohol, or Esbit tabs.
-It's an ideal solution and one I'm planning on trying
+I now use the Sidewinder almost exclusively for trips where a low weight is essential: its flexibility to weight ratio can't be beaten.

 What does Backpacking North use?

 For many years I got by just fine with a Primus Micron canister-mounted stove.
-My original version weighs a not unreasonable 98g, but the titanium version Primus released about three weeks after I bought mine (damn them!) weighed 70g.
+My original version weighs a not unreasonable 98g.
 It was one of the first lightweight stoves, and has lasted well.
-Now it appears to have been rebranded as an Express Ti at 75g / 2.5oz.
+Now it appears to have been rebranded as the Primus Express at 82g / 2.9oz (without piezo ignition).

 Maybe it's just the idea of playing with fire, but stoves seem to be one object that we love to purchase over and over again, in various forms, just for the sheer hedonistic fun involved in boiling a pot of water.

 Stove trends make their way around the blogosphere like memes.
-The current hot item (ho ho ho) is the...
+The current hottest items (ho ho ho) are:

 Boilerwerks Backcountry Boiler

-As an example of community-funded product development, the Backcountry Boiler is, perhaps, the piece de resistance of the stove world.
-Hiking in Finland has a great guest article by Boilerwerks founder Devin Montgomery on the development of the stove.
-Weighing 9.7oz (227g), the boiler is constructed of a container vessel built around a central chimney, which is placed on a stove bottom.
+As an example of community-funded product development, the Backcountry Boiler had everyone in the ultralight stove world all a tizzy a few years ago.
+Weighing 8oz (226 g), the boiler is constructed of a container vessel built around a central chimney, which is placed on a stove bottom.
 Wood can be dropped into the chimney, and the excellent wind protection ensures a fiery burn and a rapid boil.
-Devin he recently released a FireFelt alcohol wick which fits inside the burner section, extending the usefulness of the stove.
+They also offer a FireFelt alcohol wick which fits inside the burner section, extending the usefulness of the stove.
 Lightpack has a review, as does Trail Savvy, and the aptly-named Burning Little Sticks has a nice write-up.
-The Kickstarter-funded project has now closed (with massive success), but you'll soon be able to order one online from Boilerwerks.

 There is also a spurious knock-off version of the Backcountry Boiler sold, I'm ashamed to say, in the UK, but it's name will not be mentioned in these pages, as such tomfoolery should be frowned upon.

-If there's one stove that's achieved a cult status among ultralight backpackers, it's the BushBuddy.
+If there's one stove that's achieved a cult status among ultralight backpackers, it's the BushBuddy Ultra.
 The list of its advocates is as long as my arm (and my arms are pretty long).
-Nearly all of the Nordic Lightpackers have one, and if Hendrik's two reviews don't convince you, check out the thoughts of Jason Klass, Hiking Light, Paddling Light. or the multiple 5/5 reviews on BPL.
+Check out the thoughts of Wood Trekker, Adventures in Stoving, Ultralight and Comfortable, and Paddling Light.
+I love mine too.

-While it's not expressly designed for multi-fuel use, Zelph makes a nice little Companion alcohol burner that works with the BushBuddy.
-It works very well, although it is a little thirsty on fuel to get to a rolling boil.
-You also need a solid windscreen to make it truly effective.
+While the BushBuddy is not expressly designed for multi-fuel use, Zelph makes a nice little Companion alcohol burner that has been designed to work with the BushBuddy.
+Although it is a little thirsty on fuel to get to a rolling boil, it works very well, but you'll need a solid windscreen to make it truly effective.

 For the ultimate in ultralight multi-fuel stovery, we need to turn to...